DragonetMC/DragonProxy/README.md

 ===========

 ## WE ARE BACK
-- Currently updating for Minecraft - Java Edition version `1.12.1` and Minecraft Bedrock version `1.2.3 (137)`
-- able to connect, chat
+- Currently supporting 1.2.x
+- Chat supported
+- Chunk supported
-- chunk sending is WIP
+- Inventory WIP

 A proxy for **Minecraft Bedrock** connecting to **Minecraft - Java Edition** servers.